specstoryai/awesome-software-composers/README.md

 ### The most popular workflow

-Software composers are using a combination of tools to move from idea to code to deployment.
+Software composers are using a combination of tools to move from idea -> code -> deployment but the most popular workflow is as follows:

 Idea
 - V0 to generate an initial UI design from a text prompt

-Development
+Code
 - Cursor and composer to generate the code to implement the design
 - Git & GitHub to version control
 - Firebase to persist the data